Updated on September 18, 2023

 • Progressive Lenses.
 Progressive lenses correct near, far, and middle vision with a seamless transition in magnification from top to bottom.

 • Anti-reflective Coating.
-Anti-reflective coating have a special coating applied to the lenses that reduces glare that occurs when light hits the lenses.
+Anti-reflective coating has a special coating on the lenses that reduces glare when light hits the lenses.
 Reduced glare leads to better visual clarity and less eye fatigue.

 Some eyeglass prescriptions may require a PD (pupillary distance) measurement.